vgvinter/biomassml/README.md

 biomassml allows you to predict gasification results for biomass samples as a function of the biomass properties and the process operating conditions.

+This approach aims to be used for optimizing biomass utilization in the gasification process.
+It allows you to identify promising gasification pathways for biomasses, and to find optimal process operating conditions.

 > TODO show in a very small amount of space the **MOST** useful thing your package can do.
 Make it as short as possible!
 You have an entire set of docs for later.